 and maybe they're right.

 —Jacquie Samuels and Bernard Aschwanden

-All organizations face similar challenges while trying to create the highest quality content possible on time, and on budget.
+All organisations face similar challenges while trying to create the highest quality content possible on time and on budget.
 The trick to being successful is paradoxical.
-The answer to high-quality content that is on time, and on budget, is not a matter of ‘more content’.
+The answer to high-quality content that is on time and on budget, is not a matter of ‘more content’.
 Doing so will lead to overworked content creators, while simultaneously diminishing the value of the content.

 —Bernard Aschwanden and Jacquie Samuels